lingwooc/defaultBundlePrice-magento2/README.md

 # defaultBundlePrice-magento2
-This module allows you to show the
+This module allows you to show the default price of a bundle in the catalog and produt pages (before customisation).

 # Installation
 - Extract over your magento installation.